at1as/Media-Database/README.md

 Gathers information about movies stored in a local directory and compiles it into a searchable and sortable HTML document

+## Demo

+Script output loaded with some randomly chosen sample data is available [here](http://www.jasonwillems.com/sites/mediadatabase/output/).
+I've tried to include several foreign titles to ensure that they're tagged correctly.
+Commit used for these reports is a few behind.

 ## Screenshots

 #### List of Content